Suhanjuneja/Suhan/README.md

  IP stands for Internet Protocol, which is a fundamental protocol used for communicating data across networks.
 It is part of the Internet Protocol Suite, which is the set of protocols used to manage network communications.

+There are two main types of IP addresses:

+IPv4: This is the most common format and looks like four sets of numbers separated by periods (e.g., 192.168.1.1).
+It has a limited number of possible addresses.

+IPv6: This is a newer format designed to address the limitations of IPv4, featuring a much larger address space.
+It consists of eight groups of four hexadecimal digits separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).